Jacob-Mellichamp/MeTube/README.md

 ### Phase 1
-- Gather Requirements and understand the concept of what MeTube is.
+# [checkbox:checked] Gather Requirements and understand the concept of what MeTube is.
-- Come up with questions to further narrow/clarify the scope of the project.
+# [checkbox:checked] Come up with questions to further narrow/clarify the scope of the project.